Mc-Cheater/Portfolio/README.md

   Even if it's not common it's seems correct we can interpret it as if you retrieve the signification of  the word France from the word Paris you will end up with
   Capital city by adding england to it you end up in London.

-  In reality the text corpus this particular skip gram model was trained on is a corpus who describe different statistics on cities.
-Paris and London appears often on the same context as (the capital city , the highest population density etc...).
+  In reality the text corpus this particular skip gram model was trained on is a corpus who describe different statistic metrics on cities.
+Paris and London appears often on the same context as (The highest population density, The highest GPD per capita etc...).
   The fact that words where transformed into vectors allow us to do the - and + operations and the equality (the = operator) is in reality the word represented by the vector with the lowest euclidian distance to the current result of the equation.

   How can a skip gram model capture this proximity regarding to the context?